 - 15.1.
 We recognise the importance of safeguarding pupils throughout the school day.
 Our Health and Safety policy reflects the consideration we give to the protection of our children, both physically and emotionally, within the school environment. - 15.2.
 Part of the safeguarding measures we have in place include the safe dropping off and collection of pupils at the start and end of the school day.
 Children are welcomed into the school by a senior member of staff in the morning and go directly to their classrooms.
 Children arriving on the bus are met by two members of staff and escorted onto the school premises.
-At the end of the day, all children in Key Stage 1 are collected from the playground.
-Children in Key Stage 2 who have written permission from parents may walk directly out to the carpark outside the school gates.
+At the end of the day, all children are collected from the external classroom door of their classroom.
+Year 1 and 2 pupils will be collected under the canopy outside their classroom.
+Children in KS2, pupils who have written

+- permission from parents may walk directly out to the carpark outside the school gates.
 All other children are taken to their appropriate club, or to the school playground to be collected. - 15.3.
 Pupils who leave the site during the school day do so only with the written permission of a parent/carer and are collected by an authorised adult where appropriate.
 School should be notified by the parents/carers regarding whom they have authorised for this task.
 A signing in and out book is kept by the School Office. - 15.4.
-The After School Club provider gives a list of expected children each day, which is given to class teachers who organise the children getting to After School Club. - 15.5.
+The After School Club provider gives a list of expected children each day, which is given to class teachers who organise the children attending After School Club. - 15.5.
 In the event of a pupil going missing during the course of the school day we will carry out immediate checks to ensure the pupil is not on site, we will then make contact with the pupil's parents/carers and inform the police.